 Fortunately, the Britive Dynamic Permissioning Platform is an automated cloud-built solution, that is able to minimize the DevOps attack surface with minimal additional cost and management overhead.

-- Cost reduction – no AWS account is required
+- Cost reduction – no AWS user account is required

-- Risk reduction – no AWS account minimizes attack surface
+- Risk reduction – no AWS user account minimizes attack surface

 - Automation improvement

 - Expiring just-in-time sessions as part of the Terraform build